fscelliott/docsdonewell/_posts/2023-08-15-llm-json-docs.md

 ```
 Compare the following JSON blobs.
 Sort the blobs alphabetically by their keys, then for the sorted blobs,
 tell me if the blobs are structurally identical in terms of key names.
+If they're different, tell me specifics of how they're different.
 Ignore different values for the keys, ignore repeated array items, and ignore  empty arrays in the comparison.

 BLOB 1: